OpenMDAO/OpenMDAO/openmdao/docs/feature_reference/debugging/listing_variables.rst

 -------

-In the following example, we create a model consisting of two instances of `ImplicitComponent` and an `IndepVarComp`.
+In the following example, we create a model consisting of two instances of :code:`ImplicitComponent` and an :code:`IndepVarComp`.

-The implicit components are both instances of `QuadraticComp` defined as shown here.
+The implicit components are both instances of :code:`QuadraticComp`, defined as shown here.

 .. embed-code::
     openmdao.core.tests.test_impl_comp.QuadraticComp

-These two components are placed in a `Group` with inputs provided by the `IndepVarComp`.
+These two components are placed in a :code:`Group` with inputs provided by the :code:`IndepVarComp`.

 .. embed-test::
     openmdao.core.tests.test_impl_comp.ListFeatureTestCase.setUp